Consensys/doc.rollups/docs/HowTo/Configure/Configuration-Files/Engine-Config-File.md

 ---
-Description: The Sumo rollup configuration file.
+Description: The engine's configuration file.
 ---

 # Configuration files

-Supply a valid TOML configuration file when starting the operator.
-The file contains the settings to manage the rollup, and connect to the blockchain client and database.
+Supply a valid TOML configuration file when starting the operator's engine.
+The engine builds a batch and sends to it to the blockchain.

+The file contains the settings to manage the engine, and connect to the blockchain client and database.

 !!!example "Sample TOML configuration file"